JMLab-tifrh/IDRBindNet/README.md

 1. Update the sparta+ sparta+Init.com file using the file provided in the repository.
 Change username as per your name
 2. Run install.com using csh shell
 3. export PATH="/home/username/Softwares/sparta+/SPARTA+/:$PATH"  <----- put this in bashrc
+4. Ensure that sparta+ runs from terminal
 ```

 # Running Kd Prediction
 ### The model has been trained for IDR-Protein complex where the first chain is the IDR and second chain is the Protein
+### Go to directory where the pdb files are present
-### Run the command below in the GT-IDR-Bind directory
+### Run the command below.
+Change the path as per where run_all.py is present

 ```
-python3 run_all.py --pdb_dir path/to/complex.pdb
+python3 /home/username/IDRBindNet/GT-IDR-Bind/run_all.py --pdb_dir . --gpu_id 0
 ```

-#### path/to/complex.pdb : This should be the location of the pdb file of the complex.
-No need to include the name of the pdb file

 # Output
-The pipeline creates an output directory where the pdb file (complex.pdb) is located : complex/
+The pipeline creates output directory where the pdb file is located.
+If the pdb file is complex_1.pdb, then a directory "complex_1" will be created which will contain all the results.

-Inside this directory, the final result is saved as : complex_kd.csv
+Inside this directory, the final result is saved as : complex_1_kd.csv

 The complex_kd.csv contains ID, Chain_A, Chain_B, Mean_Kd_uM, Std_Kd_uM

+The Kd value from each model will also be saved as a csv file as complex_1_split_0_kd.csv, complex_1_split_1_kd.csv and so on for the five models.
 ```
 ID – PDB identifier